DengPingFan/D3NetBenchmark/README.md

 # D3Net (TNNLS2020)
 Rethinking RGB-D Salient Object Detection: Models, Datasets, and Large-Scale Benchmarks, IEEE TNNLS 2020 Please refer to our website page (http://dpfan.net/d3netbenchmark/) for more details.
-The code will coming soon.

 ## Training and Testing Sets
 Our training dataset is: